katalogs/java-katas-log/mars-rover-kata/README.md

 - Implement obstacle detection before each move to a new position.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, stops the sequence and reports the obstacle.

 # INPUTS
-A series of commands as string (ex: MLMRRMM)
+A series of commands as string (ex: FLFRRFF)

 # OUTPUTS
+A string "0:2:N"